 Way back in the olden thymes, it was common for liberals to say something along the lines that all power is eventually abused.
-They tend to get religion on this stuff whenever the bogeyman is in office.
+They tended to get very serious about abuse of power whenever the bad guys were in office.
 In the Reagan years they were always grousing about the “imperial presidency.”
 Every liberal in DC was suddenly Oliver Cromwell whenever Reagan threw on a tuxedo.

-Fundamentally, the Left is right about the abuse of power.
+That said, the Left is right about the abuse of power.
 Men are not angels.
 That’s why a certain amount of corruption is a given whenever you talk about government.
 The Left’s inability to accept that is what leads them into trouble.
 Burkean conservatives, however, have a trust in institutions that can get them in trouble as well.
 When their guys are in office they wax romantic about respecting the office and traditions of American governance.
 They are just the B-side of the Left.

 A steady distrust of the state is the wise position.
 This is especially true in an empire, which is what we have with America. it is a weird cultural empire, rather than a land empire, but it is an empire nonetheless.
 Specifically, it should always be assumed that all state power will be abused to the maximum possible, by whichever tribe currently has gained control of power.
 That’s the check on new laws and new powers.
 Here’s a perfect example.

 “Henry.
 A SWAT team from Homeland Security just raided our factory!”